geerlingguy/raspberry-pi-dramble/README.md

 TODO.

+We made some improvements to the Drupal site; it's time to deploy them!

+    $ ansible-playbook -i inventory playbooks/drupal/main.yml --extra-vars "drupal_version=1.0.0"

+TODO.

 ### Testing the performance of the Dramble

 There are a few tests I like to run to get a general feel for the speed of the entire cluster.
 When tweaking configuration, adding content, changing modules, etc., it's good to test the overall performance of the cluster using tools like `ab` or `wrk`.